artur-s/FsWorkshop/Basics.md

        - Formatting suggestions
          - Alignment of `| expression` should be directly under `match`
          - `match`..`with` should be on a new line
          - The expression after `->` should be on a new line when expression is long.

        - Exhaustive matching
          - There must always be a branch that matches.
-           -Compiler will warn about it.
+           - Compiler will warn about it.
 (Sometimes unnecessarily, in  which a `_` can be used.
 Be sure to document why its being  used)
-           -If ignored and unmatched, a `MatchFailureException` will  be thrown.
+           - If ignored and unmatched, a `MatchFailureException` will  be thrown.
          - Avoid using wildcard, specially in union types.
 This will  help catching errors when a new case is added to the union.
              ```fsharp
              type PaymentMethods = Cash | Debit | Credit